 A medication error could easily result if the original medication or drug was faulty, or if there was a defect in its manufacture.
 The drug may also need to be stored properly and there could be a problem with the way it was handled or stored at any point between the manufacturer and the pharmacy where it was supplied.

 The doctor who prescribed the medication could have made one or more errors.
 For example, he or she could have made the wrong diagnosis and then gone on to prescribe a medication for the wrong ailment.
 He/she could have prescribed the wrong dosage.
 He/she could have failed to take into account other underlying allergies or health problems that could have resulted in a bad response when taking the drug.
 The doctor may have prescribed a drug that interacted badly with another medication taken at the same time.

 At this point in the medication supply chain, again there are opportunities for error.
 The pharmacist may simply have filled the medication containers with the wrong drug, the wrong dosages of the drug, supplied the wrong instructions or the wrong label.
 Long gone are the days that a doctor scribbled a prescription down in barely legible instructions, but it still may happen.
 Whether this leads to an error by the doctor, the pharmacist, or both, depends on the individual circumstances.

 A successful medical malpractice or medication error claim depends on an assertive and experienced attorney

-Most cases of medication error are quite complex.
+Most cases of medication errors are quite complex.
 They often take a degree of detective work and careful analysis in order to build a satisfactory case against the individual or entity at fault.
-If you, or a member of your family, have been affected by a wrong prescription medication, do not hesitate to call the Diaz Law Firm in Jackson, Mississippi at 601-607-3456.
+If you, or a member of your family, have been affected by a wrong prescription medication, do not hesitate to contact the Diaz Law Firm or call us in Jackson, Mississippi at 601-607-3456.